-- Merit Scholarships can be combined with need-based aid and some other Milligan scholarships.
-See exclusions and restrictions below.
+- ADDITIONAL NEED AID: Milligan offers some need-based aid based on the results of your FAFSA that is not included in the academic scholarship estimate below.
 Be sure to review all aid options and talk to your Admissions Counselor to see how affordable Milligan is!

 SAT-ACT Conversion Chart

-Some other scholarship and aid programs are excluded from merit scholarship eligibility, including Goah Diversity Scholars and Jeanes Honors Scholarships.
+- Some other scholarship and aid programs are excluded from merit scholarship eligibility, including Goah Diversity Scholars and Jeanes Honors Scholarships.
 Athletes should see requirements above and talk to their coach.

-Total gift aid cannot exceed the student’s financial aid budget or need (no refunds will be allowed).
+- Total gift aid cannot exceed the student’s financial aid budget or need (no refunds will be allowed).

-Ask your Admission Counselor for full details.
+- Ask your Admission Counselor for full details.